-Description - The Venice collections bring some natural characteristics with the multi-width x 6’ plank.
-Venice is a reminder of the beauty that reflects the island surrounded by the ocean with a rich history.
+Description - The Sicily collections bring some natural characteristics with the multi-width x 6’ plank.
+Sicily is a reminder of the beauty that reflects the island surrounded by the ocean with a rich history.
 These planks are multi-width ranging from 4”,6”,8” x 72” which features an SPC rigid core with an attached 1.5mm foam pad.
 This collection is durable, waterproof, and pet-proof and is easy to install, which is perfect for both DIYers and professionals.
 These floors come with a limited lifetime residential warranty and a 15-year commercial warranty.

-Material– A Watershield SPC Rigid Core with a click and lock plank that is Phthalate free and bracked by a green guard gold.
+Material– A Watershield SPC Rigid Core Vinyl with a click and lock plank that is Phthalate free and bracked by a green guard gold.

 ||On, Above, Below